apason/ttk-15/doc/compiler/module.md

-##format of object module##
+#format of object module#
-#object module consists of 4 parts#
+##object module consists of 5 parts##
  * header
  * code block
  * data block
- * symbol table
+ * symbol tables
+  * export
+  * import

 #header#
-header contains 2 integers 32 bit each. first integer defines starting point of symbol table. second integer defines starting point of data block.
+header contains 3 integers 32 bit each. first integer defines starting point of data block. second integer defines starting point of export table and third integer defines start of import table

 #code block#
 code block locates right after header (8 bytes from beginning).
 It consists of 5 byte sub blocks. first byte of sub block defines mode for linker to operate instructions address.
 Value 0 means there is no label in instruction. linker will just copy this kind of instructions to executable.
-Value 1 means there is internal label. linker will copy particular label to address field. value 2 means external label. last 4 bytes of each subblock is instruction to copy (operated with labels as above)
+Value 1 means there is internal label. linker will copy particular label to address field. value 2 means label that must be imported from other module.
+Labels with value of 3 are global (export) labels. last 4 bytes of each subblock is instruction to copy (operated with labels as above)

 #data block#